Gamingapple0/LightSolution/README.md

 ## Conclusion

 This project represents a significant advancement in smart lighting systems for large buildings.
 By combining IoT technology, scalable architecture, and security measures, it offers a powerful solution for optimizing energy use and enhancing user experiences in modern structures.

+## Demo

+Although the site is no loger live due to budget restrictions, a full detailed demonstration video can be viewed [here](https://www.youtube.com/watch?v=_3pLMlNAw9k)